KINO EYE – Busan, South Korea

 No one ever never said “no” to Gyu Ho.

-In those days we helped keep Kino Eye afloat.
-Our five-night a week bamboozling combined with doggedly inviting anyone we met brought much of the customer base.
-The film theme and mellow vibe was just not what the expat scene was looking for.
-They liked bars that reminded them of home.
-With Heineken and the DropKick Murphys on the jukebox and chalk scarred pool tables.
-A mostly empty bar projecting a french film on the wall wasn’t exactly pulling the kids in off the street by their nose hairs.
+Everything we did, we all did together, and in those days we helped keep Kino Eye afloat.
+Our five-night a week bamboozling combined with doggedly inviting anyone we met to join us brought much of the customer base.
+Unfortunately the auteur theme and mellow vibe was not exactly what the expat scene was looking for at the time.
+Most of the westerners liked bars that reminded them of home.
+With Heineken bottles and DropKick Murphy’s and chalk scarred pool tables.
+A moody bar projecting a French film on the wall wasn’t necessarily pulling the kids in off the street by the carload.

 GROUP - EATING DINNER 4 BLOG